-Just two years ago, the College and University Food Bank Alliance, which helps schools establish food pantries, had 184 members.
-By the end of 2017, the number had more than tripled to 573.
+Just a few years ago, the College and University Food Bank Alliance, which helps schools establish food pantries, had 184 members.
+By early 2019, though, the number had more than tripled to 700-plus members.

 Academic research shows that a substantial percentage of college students experience “food insecurity,” a lack of access to adequate amounts of food, especially healthy foods.
 The proportion appears to vary by institution type and among student groups, with racial and ethnic minorities being most likely to skip meals or go hungry.
 The research also suggests students who don’t have enough food are more likely to have low grades and poor health.